 Animal Welfare Act Law

-The Animal Welfare Act (“AWA”) was signed into law in 1966.
-It is the only Federal law in the United States that regulates the treatment of animals in research, exhibition, transport, and by dealers.
-Other laws, policies, and guidelines may include additional species coverage or specifications for animal care and use, but all refer to the AWA as the minimum acceptable standard.
+The Animal Welfare Act (AWA) was signed into law in 1966.
+It is the only federal law in the United States that regulates the treatment of animals in research, exhibition and transport, as well as by dealers.
+Other laws, policies and guidelines may include additional species coverage or specifications for animal care and use, but all refer to the AWA as the minimum acceptable standard.

-BHBC has a number of lawyers that have experience with the proper interpretation of this law.
-Our clients include utilities, pipeline companies, hunting organizations, universities, aquariums, animal exhibitors, land developers, and individuals.
-Our clients come to us because of our background and experience in handling these types of case and we stand ready to deal with any issue dealing with the AWA.
-We provide a full range of services related to the AWA, including permitting, administrative rulemaking, enforcement actions, and dealing with the applicable agency.
+Birch Horton Bittner & Cherot has a number of lawyers that have experience with the proper interpretation of this law.
+Our clients include utilities, pipeline companies, hunting organizations, universities, aquariums, animal exhibitors, land developers and individuals.
+Our clients come to us because of our background and experience in handling these types of cases, and we stand ready to deal with any issues dealing with the AWA.
+We provide a full range of services related to the AWA, including permitting, administrative rule-making, handling enforcement actions and dealing with the applicable agencies.